Tazo

-Tazo Tea Company is a tea and herbal tea blender and distributor founded in Portland, Oregon.
-It is now a division of Ekaterra and is based in Kent, Washington.
+Tazo Tea Company (TAZO) is a tea and herbal tea blender and distributor founded in Portland, Oregon.
+It is now a Lipton Teas and Infusions division and is based in Kent, Washington.

 History

 Tazo (/'tɑːzoʊ/) Tea was founded in 1994 by Steven Smith.
 The manufacturing and distribution was maintained by North American Tea & Coffee, a Canadian-based food manufacturing company.

 Tazo approached then Starbucks CEO Howard Schultz in 1998, seeking further investment partners.
 The company was purchased by Starbucks in 1999 for $8.1 million.

 Starbucks opened the first Tazo-branded tea shop in November 2012.
 It closed a year later and was converted into a Teavana store.

 In November 2017, Starbucks sold Tazo to Unilever for $384 million.

+Unilever reached an agreement in November 2021 to sell the majority of its tea business to private equity firm CVC Capital Partners for €4.5 billion.
+This included the Tazo business.
+The sale was completed in July 2022, with the new company named Lipton Teas and Infusions.

 Marketing

 The company uses "New Age"-style marketing and product labeling.
 For example, every box of tea was once labeled as "blessed by a certified tea shaman" and an original tag line was "The Reincarnation of Tea."

 Until 2013, the logo used the Exocet typeface, slightly modified.
 For example, the T in Tazo was changed for readability purposes in 2006 by sliding the cross-piece toward the top of the letter.